NFL Rush Zone: Villains

 Sudden Death – In the first season, he planned on using the Core to take over the universe and hired Ash when she was rejected as the Guardian.
 He was destroyed at the end of season 1 during the final battle for the Core... but his final words to Ish were that they hadn't seen the last of him.
 This was later proven true after he returned in the third season, with a new plan to use the Megacores to either rule or destroy Earth.
-He is voiced by Kill la Kill's Matthew Mercer.
+He is voiced by Matthew Mercer.

 The Anticorians – Three alien humanoids who have sworn rivalry with Rusherz.
 They come to serve Sudden Death as their almighty leader in the third season.